Assembled ATtiny3226, ATtiny3216, or ATtiny 1626 - up to 32k flash 3k ram, 12-bit adc, arduino compatible!

 All pins are broken out, and there are 3 Vcc and 3 Gnd pins available, plus the ones on the UPDI and Serial headers so even if you're not using breadboard, you can still easily connect power and ground for multiple external devices.

-Board dimensions are 1.4" x 0.85" with the rows of pins 0.7" center to center for the Rev. B. Rev. C boards (with the darker solder mask for more readable) are 0.75" wide, with the rows of pins 0.6" center to center, so you can use them with wide DIP sockets should you wish to.
+Board dimensions are 1.4" x 0.85" with the rows of pins 0.7" center to center for the Rev. B. Rev. C boards (with the darker solder mask for more readable silk) are 0.7625" wide (19.37mm), with the rows of pins 0.6" center to center, so you can use them with wide DIP sockets should you wish to.
+Rev. D, which has not yet been designed, has 3 planned changes thus far - width will be extended a hair to 20mm, which gives a bit more space to make legible silkscreen around the pins, though the positions of holes will remain unchanged relative to each other), a Reset/User button directable to either PB4 or PA0 (the two possible reset pins) by the same solder bridges as autoreset), and a few layout tweaks to improve assembly.

 This is available as a bare board (supporting all the x26, x16 and x06 parts) here.
 Want to make lots of them?
 Buy out our inventory of Rev. B boards, get our own stainless steel stencil (a $25 value) FREE!

-As of January 2022, we are now selling the latest version of our breakout board, the new Rev. C, with a 3226 mounted on it!
-The 3226 is identical to the 1626 - except that it has 32k of flash and 3k of ram, instead of 16k and 2k.
-The Rev. C boards boast improved silkscreen, more flexible solder bridge jumper options, and pads to add an external clock in 3225 package and it's decoupling cap if you happen to need one - all in a narrower form factor (same width as a nano - or a wide DIP socket.
+We are now selling the latest version of our breakout board, the Rev. C, with a 3226 mounted on it.
+The Rev. C boards boast improved silkscreen on a higher contrast solder mask, more flexible solder bridge jumper options for configuring autoreset support, and pads to add an external clock in 3225 (3.2mm x 2.5mm 4 pin, standard pinout) package and it's decoupling cap if you happen to need one - all in a narrower form factor than the Rev. B (It's now the same width as a nano, and hence fits popular prototyping boards or a wide DIP socket.

 analogReadEnh(pin,17);